BLACK GENIUS

 ESSAYS ON AN AMERICAN LEGACY

-SYNOPSIS: BLACK GENIUS sits at the heart of the American story.
+BLACK GENIUS sits at the heart of the American story.
 In his probing essay collection, BLACK GENIUS, cultural critic Tre Johnson examines how Black American culture has, against all odds, been the lifeblood of American ingenuity.
 At times using his own personal and professional stories, Johnson surveys Black cities, communities, and schools with an ever-watchful eye on what transpires around Black mobility.

 With a passion for complex storytelling and pulling from both pop culture and American history, Johnson weaves past and present making his case for the genius of innovation.
 As he examined his findings, Johnson couldn’t help but wonder about the brilliance of the everyday.
 Specifically, the creativity of the 90’s graffiti-style airbrush tee, his aunties packed weekend bus trips to Atlantic City, and the razor-tongued, socially-sharp, profanity-laced monologues of comedian Dick Gregory.